Vicinity-Guided Discriminative Latent Diffusion for Privacy-Preserving Domain Adaptation: Introduction

 DVD builds on the smoothness assumption from semi-supervised learning~\citep{Iscen_2019_CVPR}, positing that nearby points in feature space tend to share the same labels.
 Concretely, DVD encodes each source data’s label information into its \emph{latent vicinity} (the $k$-nearest neighbors in latent space) by defining a Gaussian prior around this vicinity in the diffusion process.
 Intuitively, the learned drift-only diffusion then acts like reverse diffusion, pulling noisy latent samples back onto the source data manifold defined by that vicinity and restoring label-consistent representations.
 Leveraging the property of latent diffusion models, which iteratively guide samples toward more probable regions in latent space, DVD can generate source-like latent samples for any new feature whose encoded representation lies near a learned vicinity.
 Thus, during target adaptation, DVD uses the target data’s \emph{own} local neighbors to generate source-like features, explicitly transferring source decision boundaries without exposing raw source data.

 While typical SFDA setups allow the \emph{source provider} to share only a backbone classifier (\eg ResNet~\citep{he2016deep}), we extend this by permitting the release of an additional DVD module, without raw data, thus framing the problem as privacy-preserving domain adaptation.
 Although this introduces minimal overhead, it enables the target user not only to adapt under strict privacy constraints but also to better understand the adaptation process.
 The source provider also benefits: DVD augments latent features during training, yielding more robust decision boundaries and improved source-domain accuracy.
 Beyond SFDA, we show that DVD further enhances {\em domain generalization}, improving performance on unseen domains without adaptation.
-Our main contributions are: \begin{itemize}[leftmargin=*] \item We introduce \textbf{DVD}, an LDM-based framework for explicit cross-domain knowledge transfer without sharing source data. \item We propose a \emph{latent vicinity} guidance, using latent $k$-nearest neighbors ($k$-NNs) to parameterize Gaussian priors more effectively than simple noise addition. \item We demonstrate that DVD achieves state-of-the-art results on multiple SFDA benchmarks by surpassing existing methods. \item We further show that DVD improves source-domain accuracy through latent augmentation and exhibits strong domain generalization on unseen domains. \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=*] \item We introduce \emph{Discriminative Vicinity Diffusion} (DVD), an LDM-based framework for explicit cross-domain knowledge transfer without sharing source data. \item We propose a {\em latent vicinity guidance} mechanism that leverages latent $k$-nearest neighbors ($k$-NNs) to parameterize Gaussian priors more effectively than simple noise injection in discriminative tasks. \item We demonstrate that DVD achieves state-of-the-art results on multiple SFDA benchmarks by surpassing existing methods. \item We further show that DVD improves source-domain accuracy through latent augmentation and exhibits strong domain generalization on unseen domains. \end{itemize}